-Make an instant statement like self-build's clever timber and glass staircase design.
+Make an instant statement like self-build's clever timber and glass floating staircase design.

 Finished with a modern glass balustrade, the wooden steps to have the illusion of floating.
 The simple straight flight has a hidden steel stringer (the housing either side of the stairs) behind the stone-clad plasterboard which supports the whole structure.

 The best modern staircase design let the materials speak for themselves — as this walnut structure demonstrates.

 This central spiral staircase was designed for the homeowners to transition from the quirky open plan living space (below) to the more rustic basement floor.